jameshall1999/jenkins-workshop/README.md

 Just a little something to introduce some people to CI/CD with Jenkins

+## Requirements

+You will need [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/), check you have both with this command...

+    docker -v && docker-compose -v

 ## Sample App

 A hacked together Flask API in a docker container